zhousarah/azure-compute-docs/articles/azure-impact-reporting/connectors-faq.md

 ### Option 1
 * **Bash**:
     * Step 1: Run this command:
-`az rest --method get --url https://management.azure.com/subscriptions/<subscription-id>/providers/Microsoft.Impact/connectors?api-version=2024-05-01-preview`
+`az rest --method get --url https://management.azure.com/subscriptions/<subscription-id>/providers/Microsoft.Impact/connectors?api-version=2024-05-01-preview`.
-    * Step 2: You should see a resource with the name `AzureMonitorConnector`
+    * Step 2: You should see a resource with the name `AzureMonitorConnector`.
 * **Powershell**:
     * Step 1: Run this command:
-`(Invoke-AzRestMethod -Method Get -Path subscriptions/<Subscription Id>/providers/Microsoft.Impact/connectors?api-version=2024-05-01-preview).Content`
+`(Invoke-AzRestMethod -Method Get -Path subscriptions/<Subscription Id>/providers/Microsoft.Impact/connectors?api-version=2024-05-01-preview).Content`.
-`* Step 2: You should see a resource with the name `AzureMonitorConnector`
+    * Step 2: You should see a resource with the name `AzureMonitorConnector`.

 ### Option 2
-* Step 1: From the Azure portal, navigate to [Azure Resource Graph Explorer](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade)
+* Step 1: From the Azure portal, navigate to [Azure Resource Graph Explorer](https://portal.azure.com/#view/HubsExtension/ArgQueryBlade).
 * Step 2: Run this query:
 ```kql
 impactreportresources  | where name == "AzureMonitorConnector"  and type == "microsoft.impact/connectors"